 “Oracle overcharges, they are very aggressive in the sales process, they don’t necessarily negotiate, they have obsolete licensing rules, and they sell customers products they don’t necessarily need.
 If a CIO is desperate to save money, they might see SAP HANA as a way to do that.”

 And all of these things apply to SAP as well.
-I continuously have customers and vendors reach out to me to describe in fine detail shady tactics used by SAP.
+I continuously have customers and vendors reach out to me to describe the shady tactics used by SAP in fine detail.
 I don’t focus on Oracle, so the same thing does not happen for Oracle.
 However, Forrester is a several hundred person company.
 It is simply infeasible to imagine that Forrester does not have similar insight into SAP’s underhanded business practices.
 Yet, according to Forrester, problematic business practices are with Oracle.
 SAP gets a clean bill of health.

 Gartner’s Feinberg Seems to Get Lost

 “Gartner’s Feinberg generally agrees.
 He believes that for deeply embedded legacy applications, large enterprises will not consider the move – they will just wait for Oracle to come up with something similar.
 “Changing my DBMS platform underneath SAP is not that disruptive to the company, but changing my applications from Oracle to SAP, that’s expensive.
 I have to retrain everybody, I have to change all my data – it’s time consuming and disruptive.”

 Right.
 That is true, but what is the relevance of this comment?
 The question of the article is whether companies will switch from Oracle to HANA.

 “If I was a small company running on Oracle today and I grow and I need to replace my applications, that’s a risk for Oracle.
 If I have got a business case for making the transition from one set of applications to another, that will then mitigate the expense and the disruption,” he said.

 This is another utterly unrelated comment from Feinberg.